agro23/SuperGalacticAgeCalculator/README.md

 ## Specifications

-* Create an Age object
+* Create an age modifier object called AgeMaker
-  - Constructor should take Birthdate and Gender
+  - Constructor should take birthdate, gender, and planet

-    * test if object exists
+* Test if object exists
+  - EXPECTED INPUT: "11/16/1966","female", "mercury"
+  - EXPECTED OUTPUT: None.

-    * test if the properties took the values assigned at construction
+* Test if assigning a value to a property changes the value assigned at construction
+  - EXPECTED INPUT: "male"
+  - EXPECTED OUTPUT: None.

-* Create a method to recalculate an age into seconds
+* Create a method to recalculate a date into seconds
+  - EXPECTED INPUT: Date
+  - EXPECTED OUTPUT: seconds
-  - return age in seconds
+  - return date in seconds

     * test to see if it receives the age
     * test to see if it calculates an expected result